Are Anchor podcasts different?

 Yes, Anchor is different: because Anchor is free.

 When viewed as a whole, Anchor users post fewer episodes, and episodes are shorter.
-However, committed Anchor users don’t appear to podfade any more than anyone else.
+Anchor users podfade more than other podcasters: even, committed regular podcasts podfade faster on Anchor.

 Anchor doesn’t offer many of the services you can get with a paid podcast host.
 While it doesn’t own your podcast, it does have some clauses in its terms of service that could cause seasoned podcasters to think again.
-As we note in our article giving advice on choosing a host, Anchor’s ease of use can also mean they submit to some podcast directories on your behalf, which makes it harder to move.
+As we note in our article giving advice on choosing a host, Anchor is free, but doesn’t offer everything other podcast hosts do.

 - Simple averages are different to median episode lengths, which give a better view into how long podcasts are.
 Daniel Misener looked at this in depth in late 2019.